gfreeau/GfreeauGetJWTBundle/README.md

 Json Web Tokens are perfect for use in SPA such as AngularJS.
 Using this bundle you can easily use symfony2 for your API.

+You should use SSL connections only for your API to protect the contents of your json web tokens.

 Installation
 ------------